SUPPORT FOR MIXED ORIENTATION MARRIAGES

 • blended families

-But no one mentioned working with couples in mixed-orientation marriages.
+But no one mentioned working with couples where one was gay and the other was straight.

 And that mattered to me!